mthsansu/MLNLP/Code/README.md

-# File containing all code scripts for the projetct
+# File containing all code scripts for the project